sarahjoychan/weather-app-houseamp/README.md

 # Weather Forecast App

 This is a simple Weather Forecast Application that displays current weather data.
-The application consists of a React frontend and a Spring Boot backend.
+The app includes a React frontend and a Spring Boot backend.
 The backend serves mock weather data, which the frontend fetches and displays on the home page.

+## Overview

+The Weather Forecast App is designed to demonstrate the integration between a React frontend and a Spring Boot backend.
+The backend simulates weather data, which the frontend consumes and presents to the user in a clean interface.

+## Prerequisites
+Before Runing the applciation, install the following:
+- Node.js
+- npm
+- Java
+- Maven

 ## Running the Application

-1. Navigate to the root of the project directory.
+1. Clone the repository and navigate to the project root.

 2. Install the required dependencies: `npm install`

 3. Start the React application: `npm start`

 4. Navigate to the "spring" directory: `cd spring`

-5. Run `./mvnw spring-boot:run`
+5. Run the Spring Boot backend: `./mvnw spring-boot:run`
-//This runs the SpringBoot backend using a Maven wrapper.

-6. Once the frontend react app and spring boot backend are running, you can view the application on `http://localhost:3000`
-//The React frontend will fetch data from the SpringBoot backend and display it in the center of the screen.
+6. **View the application:** Once both the React frontend and Spring Boot backend are running, open your browser and navigate to http://localhost:3000.
+The app will fetch data from the backend and display it on the home page.